esa/nmf-mission-ops-sat/platform-service-impl/README.md

 Platform services adapters for OPS-SAT
 ============

-ESA’s OPS-SAT mission uses the NMF Core implementation which includes the implementation of all the Platform services.
+ESA's OPS-SAT mission uses the NMF Core implementation which includes the implementation of all the Platform services.
 The Platform services take advantage of the adapter pattern in order to support different units.

 There are 5 platform peripherals in OPS-SAT that can be used by the experimenters: Camera, Optical Data Receiver, SDR, FineADCS, and GPS.